Create an Account

 The assessment supports critical evaluation but does not determine scientific “truth” or replace expert judgment.

 Users receive a downloadable validation report designed for internal quality control, transparent documentation of source selection, and supporting defensible, well-justified citations.
-The report is intended as decision-support documentation, not as a substitute for peer review.

 Red Flags are early warning signs.
 They don't automatically disqualify a source, but they tell you where to slow down and look closer.

 Typical examples include questionable publishing signals, vague or missing methods, overconfident conclusions, and heavy reliance on single studies for broad claims.
-If multiple red flags appear at once, treat the source as higher risk unless you can verify the issue.

 This is often where citations fail.
 Many problems come from poor fit, not from "bad" sources.